Learning Support Mission Statement

 The records and documents that are part of the evaluation and screening process are confidential and protected under the Family Educational Rights and Privacy Act (FERPA).
 School districts, intermediate units, and charter schools maintain records concerning all children enrolled in the school, including students with disabilities.
 All records are maintained in the strictest confidentiality.
 Your consent, or consent of an eligible child who has reached the age of majority under State law, must be obtained before personally identifiable information is released, except as permitted under FERPA.
 The age of majority in Pennsylvania is 21.
 Each participating agency must protect the confidentiality of personally identifiable information at collection, storage, disclosure, and destruction stages.
 One official at each participating agency must assume responsibility for ensuring the confidentiality of any personally identifiable information.
 Each participating agency must maintain, for public inspection, a current listing of the names and positions of those employees who have access to personally identifiable information.
 For additional information related to student records, the parent can refer to FERPA.
 This notice is only a summary of the Special Education services, evaluation and screening activities, and rights and protections pertaining to children with disabilities, children thought to be disabled, and their parents.

-For more information regarding a child’s disability, screening or evaluation procedure, related services, educational records, or general questions, please contact the Principal or Special Education Coordinator at 215-238-8000.
+For more information regarding a child’s disability, screening or evaluation procedure, related services, educational records, or general questions, please contact our Special Education Coordinator below.